cloudfour/constraint-validation-api-demo/README.md

 ## Notes

+### Why not `content` "x"?

+It will be read aloud by screen reader.
+We don't want that.

 ### Why not [`HTMLInputElement.reportValidity()`](https://developer.mozilla.org/en-US/docs/Web/API/HTMLInputElement/reportValidity)?

 Because `HTMLInputElement.reportValidity()` will also report (show the error message) to the user with the default browser validation UI styles.
 In our case, we don't want that.
 We only want to _check_ validity.